ingjohannagamez/ms-alfa-arpis-arquetipo/README.md

 # ms-alfa-arpis-arquetipo

-Arquetipo Oficial de Creación de Microservicios con Spring Boot.
+# Official Spring Boot Microservices Archetype.

-Requisitos
+# Requirements

-Java 17
+# - Java 17
-Maven
+# - Maven

-Dependencias:
+# Dependencies

-Spring Boot Starter Validation
+# - Spring Boot Starter Validation
-Spring Boot Starter Web
+# - Spring Boot Starter Web
-Spring Boot DevTools
+# - Spring Boot DevTools
-PostgreSQL JDBC Driver
+# - PostgreSQL JDBC Driver
-Project Lombok
+# - Project Lombok
-Spring Boot Starter Test
+# - Spring Boot Starter Test
-SpringDoc OpenAPI WebMVC UI
+# - SpringDoc OpenAPI WebMVC UI
-JUnit 5 (JUnit Jupiter API)
+# - JUnit 5 (JUnit Jupiter API)
-Mockito
+# - Mockito
-AWS SDK for Java 2.x (CloudWatch)
+# - AWS SDK for Java 2.x (CloudWatch)
-Jakarta XML Binding API
+# - Jakarta XML Binding API
-Google Gson
+# - Google Gson

-Configuración
+# Configuration

-Para compilar y ejecutar el proyecto, siga los siguientes pasos:
+# To build and run the project, follow these steps:

-Clone el repositorio:
+# 1. Clone the repository:
 git clone https://github.com/your-repository-url/ms-alfa-arpis-arquetipo.git

-Cambie al directorio del proyecto:
+# 2. Change to the project directory:
 cd ms-alfa-arpis-arquetipo

-Compile el proyecto utilizando Maven:
+# 3. Build the project using Maven:
 mvn clean install

-Ejecute el proyecto con Spring Boot:
+# 4. Run the project with Spring Boot:
 mvn spring-boot:run

-El servidor se iniciará en http://localhost:8080.
+# The server will start at http://localhost:8080.

-Documentación de la API
+# API Documentation

-La documentación de la API se genera automáticamente utilizando SpringDoc OpenAPI.
-Puede acceder a la interfaz de usuario de Swagger en http://localhost:8080/swagger-ui.html después de ejecutar el proyecto.
+# API documentation is automatically generated using SpringDoc OpenAPI.
+You can access the Swagger UI at http://localhost:8080/swagger-ui.html after running the project.

-Pruebas
+# Testing

-Para ejecutar las pruebas del proyecto, utilice el siguiente comando:
+# To run the project's tests, use the following command:
 mvn test

-Las pruebas utilizan JUnit 5 y Mockito para proporcionar una amplia cobertura de las funcionalidades del proyecto.
+# Tests use JUnit 5 and Mockito to provide comprehensive coverage of the project's functionality.